chiboozor/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c - checks if a character is a letter, lowercase, or uppercase.
 Returns 1 if character meets the aforementioned criteria; 0 otherwise.

+5-sign.c - prints the sign of a number n.
+Returns 1 and prints '+' if n is > 0; 0 and prints '0' if n = 0; -1 and prints '-' if n < 0.